 (if you are using Olive Oil then there is no need to heat it.
 Just add it along with other ingredients in the bowl and mix well).

-Once Mustard Oil has cooled add all the ingredients to it and stir well.
+Add all the ingredients to it and stir well.

 Let the pickle cool properly.